xeago/gradblog/graduation/performance-plan.md

 PI          | [1][PI01] | A student demonstrates in practice that the (SE) instruments (method / technique) have been effectively used.
 Description |           | Understanding and the ability to use suitable methods and techniques are key to a professional software engineer.
 Relevance   | 4         |
-Instruments |           | Jekyll, tire & elasticsearch, capistrano, chef, ssh, git, MVC and more.
+Instruments |           | Jekyll, tire & elasticsearch, capistrano, puppet, ssh, git, MVC and more.
+Reflection  | ++        | I had fun in my spare time looking at a lot of these tools.
+I chose to use Jekyll for maintaining my blog aswell as a document typesetting for all my graduation documentation.
+I learned how to use puppet by using it to bootstrap new installations of OS X for future laptops.
+Puppet works over ssh, which I was already familiar with (ssh allows you to remotely control another computer).
+I was then able to use this knowledge for use in bootstrapping virtual machines (on AWS) for my tests.
+I use git for source control because in my opinion it is the best that is available, VideofyMe uses it too.
+I put almost everything into source control!
+Several design patterns have been used appropriately in the codebase.
+This made it even easier to implement since part of the structure was already well known.
-Products    |           | (description of the) usage of relevant instruments.
+Products    |           | (description of the) usage of relevant instruments (see above).

   |         |
 -:|:-------:|-----------|
 PI          | [2][PI02] | A student demonstrates in practice on the basis of valid arguments to have taken a grounded (design) decision.
 Description |           | Within the design of software, the system architecture and the system deployment process, decisions with their arguments will be documented.
 Relevance   | 3         | During my orientating internship I was criticized for hesitating to make decisions.
 I wish to improve on this aspect.
-Products    |           | Argumentation for decisions found within documentation for the design of the distributed search architecture (from advice/research documents) and the documentation for the design of search.
+Reflection  | ++        | Based on gathered test results, I proposed a setup that was then also chosen by my supervisor after understanding my reasoning.
+While he finalized the decision (as he is in charge of keeping the system operational), it would have been my decision too.
+Products    |           | [Test results] accompanied by my [musings] about the subject.

   |         |
 -:|:-------:|-----------|
 PI          | [3][PI03] | A student delivers a product, result that meets the agreed requirements and quality.
 Description |           | An approved acceptance test will take place.
 Part(s) of this plan measures compliance with the agreed requirements and quality.
 Relevance   | 5         | I want to be evaluated on the result of my internship.
 Being able to deliver results is key to a professional software engineer.
+Reflection  | -         | I did not do this as formally as I wanted, but in my opinion the effect remains the same: assert the quality and acceptance of delivered products.
+I did this using a short questionnaire, also answered by my supervisor (for good measure: he answered positive on all questions).
-Products    |           | Acceptance test, documents that describe requirements and quality aspects.
+Products    |           | A [questionnaire] served as an acceptance test for the requirements described in my [graduation assignment] and [architectural requirements].

-Note        |           | The specific documents will be (hyper-)linked here at a later stage of my internship.
+[questionnaire]: architecture/infrastructure/questionnaire.png

   |         |
 -:|:-------:|-----------|
 PI          | [4][PI04] | A student demonstrates that a product has been adequately validated.
 Description |           | A result for the wrong problem is not the desired result, therefore an approved acceptance test will take place.
 Relevance   | 2         | I want to be evaluated on the result of my internship.
 Being able to deliver the desired result is key to a professional software engineer.
+Reflection  |  -        | The system works as requested, this has been asserted using the [questionnaire].
 Products    |           | System for searching videos and related documentation.

 <div id="ref-PI05" class="ref"></div>